 Sec.
-6. The coach shall have complete inrisdiction of the team in all matters of conduct.
+6. The coach shall bave complete jurisdiction of the team in all matters of conduct.
 He shall be required to suspend from the team for a time commensurate with the offense, any student guilty of immoral, ungentlemanly or unsportsmanlike conduct.

 Sec.
-7. No more than one game of basketball, baseball or football shall be played in any one week, by any one of the teams making schedule, except when the team can profitably play a series of games on any one trip away from home.
+7. No more than one game of basketball, baseball or football shall be played in any one week, by any one of the teams making schedule, except when the team can profitably play a series of games on any one, trip away from home.
 Extra games may be played on days when classes are not in session.
 (See rules 3 and 4).

 Sec.
-8. The Faculty permits the following teams to make a schedule: football team, women's basketball team, men's basketball team, baseball team, track team and tennis team, also the corresponding second teams.
+8. The Faculty permits the following teams to make a schedule: football team, women's basketball team, men's basketball team, baseball team, track team and tennis team, also the corresponding second teams and freshmen teams.

 Sec.
-9. Second teams shall not play out of town games.
+9. Second teams and freshmen teams shall not play out of town games.

-ARTICLE VI.-BY LAWS OF BOARD GOV-ERNING INSIGNIA AND HONORS
+ARTICLE VI.-BY-LAWS OF BOARD GOV-ERNING INSIGNIA AND HONORS

 Sec.
-1. The major sports are Football, Basketball and Baseball.
-Minor sports are Tennis and Track.
+1. The major sports are Football, Basketball, Baseball, and Track.
+The minor sport is Tennis.